High-order regularization dealing with ill-conditioned robot localization problems: New high-order regularization method

 which is an improved solution of the high-order solution.
-And for $k=0$, one can get
+For $k=0$, one has

 where $\omega$ is an adjustment parameter based on the performance of the $k$th-order solution.
-To determine the adjustment parameter, some experimental approaches introduced in \cite{fuhry2012new, hansen1993use} can be helpful.
+To determine the adjustment parameter, some experimental approaches introduced in \cite{fuhry2012new, hansen1993use} are helpful.
 There are some researches that introduce a similar adjustment parameter for each diagonal item of the $A^TA$ \cite{yang2015modified, cui2020special}.
-However, for robot localization problems, if the performance of the high-order regularization is sufficient, for the sake of simplicity, the suggestion adjustment parameter is the minimum eigenvalue $\lambda_{\min}$ or 0.
+However, for robot localization problems, if the performance of the high-order regularization is sufficient, for the sake of simplicity, the suggested adjustment parameter is the maximum eigenvalue $\lambda_{\max}$, the minimum eigenvalue $\lambda_{\min}$ or 0.